ASD-Blueprint/desktop.gov.au/patterns/avd.md

 This diagram shows a typical architectural overview for AVD.

-* The user endpoints reside either within an agency’s on-premises network (hybrid) or on the public internet (cloud native).
+* The user endpoints reside either within an agency's on-premises network (hybrid) or on the public internet (cloud native).
 For hybrid deployments, ExpressRoute or a site-to-site VPN extends the on-premises network into Azure.
-Azure AD Connect integrates the agency’s hybrid identity (Active Directory Domain Services (AD DS)) with Azure Active Directory (Azure AD).
+Azure AD Connect integrates the agency's hybrid identity (Active Directory Domain Services (AD DS)) with Azure Active Directory (Azure AD).
 Cloud native deployments that do not have a hybrid identity (AD DS) can leverage cloud-native Azure AD Domain Services or use native Azure AD join with Intune management.
 * The AVD control plane handles Web Access, Gateway, Broker, Diagnostics, and extensibility components like REST APIs.
 * The agency manages AD DS and Azure AD, Azure subscriptions, virtual networks, Azure Storage, and the AVD host pools and workspaces.
-* The agency uses multiple Azure subscriptions in an [enterprise-scale landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) as per [Microsoft’s Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/overview) for Azure.
+* The agency uses multiple Azure subscriptions in an [enterprise-scale landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) as per [Microsoft's Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/overview) for Azure.

 ## Assumptions